TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-implement-covering-index-in-janusgraph/task.md

 3. Implement a new syntax support - addInlinePropertyKey and make sure the benchmark shows addInline improve more than 10x than without addInline

 4. Make sure all test cases pass in IndexSerializerTest.java

+5. Keep Cassandra running so that others could run CQLCompositeIndexInlinePropBenchmark to validate your results.